Is Tijuana worth visiting?

 Where is Tijuana?

-Tijuana is in the northwestern part of Mexico, along the border with the United States.
+Tijuana is a city in northwestern Mexico, along the border with the United States.
 It’s in the state of Baja California and is home to a major border crossing between Mexico and the United States.

 Where is Tijuana on a map?